-Millionaires come from all walks of life, but research shows they share some key habits that helped them climb (and stay) at the top of their financial games.
-Upping their financial IQs and reading are two big ones—so it’s no surprise many millionaires credit books with helping them shape their money mindset.
+Millionaires come from all walks of life, but research shows they share some key habits that helped them climb to and then stay at the top of their financial games.
+Upping their financial IQs and reading are two big ones — so it’s no surprise many millionaires credit their favorite books with helping them shape their money mindset.

-— Gerry, 54, a retired teacher in Statenville, Ga., who passed the seven-figure mark in 2016 by living frugally and maxing out retirement accounts
+— Gerry, 54, a retired teacher in Statenville, Georgia, who passed the seven-figure mark in 2016 by living frugally and maxing out retirement accounts

 “I was at an event one day in 1998 when I heard someone talking animatedly about ‘The Millionaire Next Door’ and the wealthy spending habits it talked about.
 Their excitement motivated me to read the book myself.

-— Clare Dubé, 51, financial therapist in Madison, Conn., who joined the millionaires’ club in 2000 through values-led budgeting, targeted retirement planning and real estate investing
+— Clare Dubé, 51, financial therapist in Madison, Connecticut, who joined the millionaires’ club in 2000 through values-led budgeting, targeted retirement planning and real estate investing

 "'The Wealthy Barber' taught me that you don’t need to be an executive making a huge income or start a killer business in order to become a millionaire.
 Ordinary people can become millionaires by doing relatively simple things—like using tax-advantaged retirement accounts and pushing yourself to save a little extra each month—over a long period of time.

 "Since first reading it nearly 20 years ago, I've focused on saving and investing, paying off debt, living below my means and actively looking for ways to increase my income.
 This has helped me grow the gap between income and money that goes out."